waferbaby/dimples/test/source/pages/about/index.markdown

 ---

 ## About this site
 Hello!
 I'm an about page.
+My favourite HTML tag is the <strong>strong</strong> tag.